aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 | Assignee | Conrad Tadmini |
 | Organization | LogTech Solutions |

-## Problem

-User reports that the computer is connected to Wi-Fi, but websites do not load in the browser.

 ## Analysis

 The device showed an active Wi-Fi connection, so the issue was not treated as a simple disconnected-network problem.

-The support check focused on whether the device had general network connectivity and whether website names could be resolved correctly.
-This helped separate a possible Wi-Fi connection issue from a DNS-related browsing issue.
+The support check focused on whether the device had general network connectivity and whether domain names could be reached correctly.
+This helped separate Wi-Fi connectivity from a possible DNS-related browsing issue.

 ## Troubleshooting Steps